 Detente was a period lasting approximately from 1972 to 1981 in which there was a thaw in relations between the United States and the Soviet Union.
-It was punctuated by major and surprising events, including the end of American involvement in the Vietnam War, a large economic downturn in the West, and the opening of relations with China.
-This period proved to be starkly different than the escalations in Cold War tensions in the 1960s and 1980s and is generally credited as a major function of Richard Nixon's diplomacy.
+It was punctuated by several major and surprising events, including the end of American involvement in the Vietnam War, a large economic downturn in the West, and the opening of relations with China.
+This period proved to be starkly different than the escalations in Cold War tensions in the 1960s and 1980s and is generally attributed to Richard Nixon's deft diplomacy.

-The years leading up to the rapprochement between the United States and Soviet Union were often tense, to say the least.
+The years leading up to the rapprochement between the United States and the Soviet Union were often tense.
 The 1950s saw a massive military buildup on both sides, with the number of deployable nuclear weapons reaching into the tens of thousands.
 Furthermore, the 1950s and 1960s saw other countries, including the U.K., France, and China each joining the nuclear club.
 The defining moment of this arms race was the 1962 Cuban Missile Crisis that brought the superpowers to the brink of war.

 It was in this atmosphere that former Vice President Richard Nixon reemerged.
 Having served under President Eisenhower from 1953-1961 Nixon ran unsuccessfully for the White House against Kennedy in 1960.
 Nixon also launched a failed bid for California governor in 1964 and declared that his political life was over.
 Nixon had developed a contentious but respectful role with Soviet leaders, even flying to Moscow for a debate with Khrushchev on the strengths of a capitalist system, dubbed the "Kitchen Debate" in 1959.
 Nixon's return in 1968 was built on the twin ideas that he would be tough on Communism and crack down on instability through his 'law and order' platform.